How to build a roof deck? Here's six important steps to get you started.

 Written by on

-People with flat roofs love rooftop decks, and why not?
-Often it’s an otherwise wasted space.
+People love rooftop decks, and why not?
+Often, it’s an otherwise wasted space.
 A rooftop deck can provide a whole new perspective for you.
 You can have a commanding view of your whole area.
-What a great viewpoint.
-Before you get started, though, there are many important things to consider.
-It’s best to do your homework first.
+How do you build a rooftop deck?
+There are six important things to consider before you get started.

 Before getting started, find out if a rooftop deck is allowed in your area.
 Do you have local zoning prohibiting a rooftop deck?
 Are there homeowner association restrictions in your area?
 Find out.
 If not, a great place to start is to check with your local building department.
 Building code officials are a wealth of information.
 They know the local building codes and can save you money in the long run.